Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 Share This Post

 Looking to go trick-or-treating?
 Want to take a nature walk and see fall colors?
-Just not sure what is happening in the area?
+Or are you simply not sure what is happening in the area?
 Here is a quick guide to kid-friendly fall activities in Kenosha!

 Trick-Or-Treating

-Trick-or-treating is one of Kenosha’s most popular fall activities, like most towns this time of year!
+Trick-or-treating is one of the most popular fall activities around the country!
 You can trick-or-treat in any area of town and see spooktacular decorations and cool costumes.

 Kenosha is a safe town to go trick-or-treating in, as long as you follow these trick-or-treating safety tips.
 Generally, if you’re worried about safety, you can go trick-or-treating during the day at various places throughout town.

-About a mile away in Uptown, your little ghosts can collect treats and enjoy free activities in the Super Saturday Trunk-or-Treat on 63rd street.
-This is located in the Uptown Brass Center parking lot on Saturday, October 29th, from 12:00 pm to 2:00 pm.
-Costumes are encouraged as there will be prizes for the best costume!
+Kenosha hosts a few different trunk-or-treating events.
+In Uptown, your little ghosts can collect treats and enjoy free activities in the Super Saturday Trunk-or-Treat on 63rd Street.
+This is located in the Uptown Brass Center parking lot on Saturday, October 28th, from 12:00 p.m. to 2:00 p.m.
+Costumes are encouraged, as there will be prizes for the best costume!

 Fall Foliage